 The People Science practice at Culture Amp is substantial and growing with expertise.
-We have People Scientist across the world – from Melbourne to San Francisco to London and New York.
+We have People Scientists across the world – from Melbourne to San Francisco to London and New York.
 The team is also diverse in terms of experience and backgrounds from PhDs and Masters degrees in Psychology, internal People Analytics practitioners, and management consulting.
 We’re all united in what we’re aiming to achieve.
 In the words of our former VP of People Science, Jennifer Cullen

 Our People Science team listens to our customer’s goals and helps them apply principles from Industrial and Organizational (I/O) psychology, Organizational Development, and Data Science to improve their business.